dgouldin/docrails/guides/source/association_basics.md

 ### The `belongs_to` Association

-A `belongs_to` association sets up a one-to-one connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.
+A `belongs_to` association sets up a one-to-one or one-to-many connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.
 For example, if your application includes customers and orders, and each order can be assigned to exactly one customer, you'd declare the order model this way:

 ```ruby
 class Order < ActiveRecord::Base